 Providing debt collection service and purchasing debt claims

 3.1 Julianus Inkasso has specialised in debt collection service, i.e. provision of the debt claim recovery service to creditors.
 This means that Julianus Inkasso helps creditors receive their debts, but does not acquire the claim themselves.
 Julianus Inkasso processes personal data related to debt claims and debtors on the basis of a contract entered into with their client for the performance of such a contract, relying on Article 6(1)(b) of the General Data Protection Regulation.
-In such a case, Julianus Inkasso acts as a processor and the creditor continues to be the controller of the data as long as the claim is not given to another company.
+In such a case, Julianus Inkasso acts as a processor and the creditor continues to be the controller of the data as the claim is not assigned.

 3.2 Julianus Inkasso also purchases clients’ debt claims, becoming themselves the creditor.
 In such a case, Julianus Inkasso processes personal data on the basis of an assigned contract for the performance of such a contract, relying on Article 6(1)(b) of the General Data Protection Regulation.

 3.3 In the course of these activities, Julianus Inkasso processes the contact details of a client (creditor) who is a natural person, a member of the management board or an employee of a client (creditor) who is a legal person, a debtor who is a natural person and a member of the management board of a debtor who is a legal person, a third party related to the debt proceedings (e.g. the person who pays the debt instead of the debtor), related party and surety as well as data related to the claim being purchased or processed.

 3.4 Upon providing the debt claim recovery service and purchasing debt claims, Julianus Inkasso also processes data related to the financial situation and payment behaviour of a debtor who is a natural person.
 These data originate from the debtor themselves, from the creditor and from public sources, such as the land register and the Ametlikud Teadaanded official publication.